-If the UE has received no SSB-transmitted through higher layer signalling about SS/PBCH block transmissions in the serving cell, the UE assumes SS/PBCH block transmission according to SSB-transmitted-SIB1, and if the PDSCH resource allocation overlaps with PRBs containing SS/PBCH block transmission resources the UE shall assume that PRBs containing SS/PBCH block are not available for PDSCH in the OFDM symbols where SS/PBCH block is transmitted.
+If the UE has received no ssb-PositionsInBurst in ServingCellConfigCommon through higher layer signalling about SS/PBCH block transmissions in the serving cell, the UE assumes SS/PBCH block transmission according to ssb-PositionsInBurst in ServingCellConfigCommonSIB, and if the PDSCH resource allocation overlaps with PRBs containing SS/PBCH block transmission resources the UE shall assume that PRBs containing SS/PBCH block are not available for PDSCH in the OFDM symbols where SS/PBCH block is transmitted.
 The UE assumes the periodicity of the SS/PBCH block transmission resources based on SSB-periodicity-serving-cell.

-If the UE has received a SSB-transmitted through higher layer signalling about SS/PBCH block transmissions in the serving cell, the UE assumes SS/PBCH block transmission according to the SSB-transmitted, and if the PDSCH resource allocation overlaps with PRBs containing SS/PBCH block transmission resources, the UE shall assume that the PRBs containing SS/PBCH block are not available for PDSCH in the OFDM symbols where SS/PBCH block is transmitted.
+If the UE has received a ssb-PositionsInBurst in ServingCellConfigCommon through higher layer signalling about SS/PBCH block transmissions in the serving cell, the UE assumes SS/PBCH block transmission according to the ssb-PositionsInBurst in ServingCellConfigCommon, and if the PDSCH resource allocation overlaps with PRBs containing SS/PBCH block transmission resources, the UE shall assume that the PRBs containing SS/PBCH block are not available for PDSCH in the OFDM symbols where SS/PBCH block is transmitted.
 The UE assumes the periodicity of the SS/PBCH block transmission resources based on SSB-periodicity-serving-cell.

-When receiving the PDSCH scheduled with SI-RNTI in PDCCH Type0 common search space, the UE shall assume that no SS/PBCH block is transmitted in REs used by the UE for a reception of the PDSCH.

-When receiving the PDSCH scheduled with SI-RNTI in PDCCH Type0a common search space, RA-RNTI, P-RNTI or TC-RNTI, the UE assumes SS/PBCH block transmission according to ssb-PositionsInBurst, and if the PDSCH resource allocation overlaps with PRBs containing SS/PBCH block transmission resources the UE shall assume that the PRBs containing SS/PBCH block are not available for PDSCH in the OFDM symbols where SS/PBCH block is transmitted.